xkyleann/Java_Projects/README.md

 ### Project 4: [Binary Maze]

-Description: The MazeRunner project in Java aims to solve a maze represented as a text file.
+Description: The Binary Maze project in Java aims to solve a maze represented as a text file.
 It provides functionality to load the maze, find a path from the start to the finish point, and display the solution.
 The program uses depth-first search and backtracking algorithms to navigate through the maze and find the optimal path.

+### Project 5: [Plagiarism Detector]

+Description: This Java program detects plagiarism among scripts in a directory by comparing their similarity using the Hamming distance algorithm.
+It identifies copied or identical lines and displays the average Hamming distance and the number of identical lines.

 ## Code Samples